-82. When children or adults are identified as high or low risk contacts of a positive case, they are asked to take actions to limit the risk of onward transmission.
-These may include self-isolation subject to a negative PCR test (for high risk contacts) or advice on LFD testing and other mitigations (for low risk contacts).
-These actions vary depending on age, vaccination status and any history of previous infection.
+79. When children or adults are identified as high or low risk contacts of a positive case, they are asked to take actions to limit the risk of onward transmission.
+These includes self-isolation (for high risk contacts) or advice on LFD testing and other mitigations (for low risk contacts).